Your cart is currently empty.

 Choosing the Right Acoustics Treatment Materials for Your House of Worship

-Numerous research has been done on the types of materials and their properties used in acoustics science.
-These materials are used to enhance sound qualities by reducing resonance as well as to absorb or scatter and redirect sound waves inside a room.
+Loads of research has been done on the types of materials and their properties used in acoustics science.
+These materials, such as acoustic fiberglass panels, are used to enhance sound qualities by reducing resonance as well as to absorb or scatter and redirect sound waves inside a room.
 They must also adhere to strict fire safety standards in many municipalities and can have different densities and thicknesses.
 Some common types of materials in churches are glass, wool, and fiberglass.
 Most can be classified into porous materials, metamaterials, and sonic crystals.

 - Porous materials contain pores that can be penetrated by sound waves.
 This makes them great for diminishing sound waves while not absorbing it completely.